 Ready to Ramp Up Your SEO Results?
 Let’s Talk!

 It’s important to understand that Google sees the internet as one big ecosystem.
 Google doesn’t only look at your website to determine whether you’re an authority on a subject.
 They also look at what you’ve posted on YouTube, SlideShare, byline articles on other websites, and just about any other content you create.
 All these things are related to each other and are considered by Google.

 The implication is that if Google sees you as an authority on “business valuation” because of business valuation-related content you’ve posted on your web pages and blog, as well as the backlinks you’ve earned to those pages, then it’s also probably going to recognize your authority when you start talking about “business valuation” on SlideShare, YouTube, Twitter, podcasts, company news, industry websites, etc.

 The point is that it’s much easier to earn high Google rankings through keywords related to your page one keywords.
 On the flip side, trying to rank for an unrelated keyword will be much more difficult.
 For example, in our “business appraisals” example, ranking for “accounting services” or “CPA services” will be much harder since you’re not already an authority in those subjects.

 Pick The Low-Hanging Fruit

-Whatever SEO route you take, you’ll have to put in the work.
-But your work will be much more effective if you pick the low-hanging fruit.
+Whatever SEO route you take, you’ll have to put in the work in order to achieve strong Google rankings.
+But your work will be much more effective if you pick the low-hanging fruit first.
 If you want to 3X the organic traffic you generate, start by identifying where you’re already on Google page one and then build out from that foundation.